Main Menu

 If you’re in the mood for a based-on-a-true-story, heartstring-plucking flick about an incredible Siberian Husky, mush over to Togo.
 Good dog!

-Read more about Siberian Huskies, that shed a lot, here.
+Read more about Siberian Huskies, and how much they shed here

 A Siberian Husky sitting on a tree stump in a forest.